kevin-vongvc/v2/web/README.md

-This is a portfolio project built with [Next.js](https://nextjs.org/).
+This is a portfolio project built with [Next.js](https://nextjs.org/) and Sanity.io.

 ## Getting Started